X Icon

 • Foster collaboration and effective communication among regional tobacco control projects focusing on Latinos.

-• Develop and disseminate this Policy Platform to facilitate the adoption and implementation of tobacco control strategies for Latino communities.
+• Develop and disseminate a Policy Platform to facilitate the adoption and implementation of tobacco control strategies for Latino communities.

 • Build the capacity of Latino tobacco control advocates to accelerate the adoption and implementation of policy and system change campaigns.